RCAgent: Cloud Root Cause Analysis by Autonomous Agents with Tool-Augmented Large Language Models

 \subsubsection{Self-Consistency for Tool Using Trajectories}

 SC has been comprehensively tested on CoT reasoning paths, and can naturally be utilized on ReAct style trajectories.
-However, directly sampling multiple cycles of thought-action-observation can be computationally expensive.
-This is even more costly while some actions, such as activating expert agents, have substantial consumption.
-Moreover, random sampling from the first step without history or few-shot examples leads to flooding erroneous actions, e.g. consecutive calling of non-existent tools.
+However, directly sampling multiple cycles of thought-action-observation can be expensive.
+This is even more costly while some actions, such as activating expert agents, require heavy consumption.
+Moreover, random sampling without any history actions or few-shot examples leads to flooding errors, e.g. consecutive calling non-existent tools.

-Therefore, we propose a mid-way sampling method named Trajectory-level Self-Consistency~(\textbf{TSC}) as shown in Fig.~\ref{fig:selfconsistency}.
-Specifically, only when the controller agent is stepping into finalization does the sampling start from the second last step.
+Therefore, we propose a mid-way sampling method named Trajectory\nobreakdash-level Self-Consistency~(\textbf{TSC}) as shown in Figure~\ref{fig:selfconsistency}.
+Specifically, only when the controller agent is stepping into finalization does the sampling start.
 This sampling strategy shares most preliminary steps between trajectory samples and reduces unnecessary consumption.
-Besides, the more stable action history from greedy decoding provides exemplification without additional context-length consumption from few-shot examples, thereby suppressing the validity drop from sampling.
-We don't constrain the steps of further actions, allowing for multiple or even zero steps of action sampling until either finalization is reached or a global upper bound is met.
+Besides, the more stable action history from greedy decoding provides exemplification without additional context-length consumption from few-shot examples, suppressing the validity drop from sampling.
 This method strikes a balance between full-process SC on agent trajectories and one-step CoT SC.
-It preserves stability at the initial phases of information collection while also promoting diversity in reasoning paths.